 In November 2013, the structure was laid out in order to achieve the aim.
 In addition to the writing group there was also a support group.
 The latter’s task included the trawling of genealogy sites, forces war records, regimental histories and contemporary newspapers.
 Additional tasks included the selection and enhancement of photographs and the editing of written submissions prior to their conversion to a pdf format as required by the printer selected as partner in the self- publishing project.

-A narrow eight- month window of opportunity ruled out a conventional publisher, which meant accepting the burden of publicity and distribution ourselves.
-Nevertheless the target was met and the book is due for delivery at the end of July.
+A narrow eight-month window of opportunity ruled out a conventional publisher, which meant accepting the burden of publicity and distribution ourselves.
+Nevertheless the target was met and the book delivered.
 At the outset, no one knew a Luftwaffe attack in September 1940 had destroyed two thirds of First World War soldiers’ personal documents.

 The unique arrangement the parish made with the local newspaper, the Bridport News, fortuitously offset what might otherwise have been a disastrous turn of events.
 Every Thursday throughout the first quarter of 2014, each of the writers told the wider community what was known of his or her subject in a double page, illustrated centrefold article.
 It was known that within the wider community there were descendants who shared the same surnames as the deceased.
 No one needed reminding that this was a diminishing resource as informants also passed away.
 Not everyone could be persuaded to talk.
 Not easily were family skeletons going to be released from all the closets.